ElektraInitiative/libelektra/src/libs/highlevel/README.md

 The type information is stored in the `"type"` metakey. `KDBType elektraGetType (Elektra * elektra, const char * keyname)` (or
 `KDBType elektraGetArrayElementType (Elektra * elektra, const char * name, kdb_long_long_t index)` for array elements) lets you access this information.
-A setter is not provided, because changing the type of a key without changing its value rarely, if ever, makes sense.
+A setter is not provided, because Elektra assumes keys to always have the same type (as specified).

-TODO
+TODO: is this needed?
+Remove feature for the release?

 ### Binary Values